CarlosLeyvaAyala/Papyrus-2-Typescript/help/Automated patching - 02 Reference.md

 ## `"import"`

-Inserts content below all the `import { Form } from "skyrimPlatform"` lines.
+Inserts content below all the `import { Form } from "skyrimPlatform"...` lines.

 ```json
 {